NYCPlanning/design/CPE/CPE-user-feedback-outline.md

 ### Methods

 We plan to conduct interviews where participants will run through tasks using CPE.
 These interviews would most likely be conducted remotely.
-Users will share their screens and the interviewer will record observations and ask questions to participants post-task.
+The interview most likely will be recorded for reference.
+There will be an interviewer and observer.
+Interview will drive by asking questions and leading through the interview while the observer will note down observations.

 > [!IMPORTANT]
 > We should aim to interview about 5 participants to obtain qualitative data through our usability interviews.
-The goal of obtaining qualitative data is to identify usability issues and about 85% of usability problems can be addressed with a sample size of 5.
+The goal is identify usability issues and about 85% of usability problems can be addressed with a sample size of 5.

 Here is a list of potential tasks we would ask participants: